-Seniors, juniors and parents are encouraged to be aware of the numerous college-visitation weekends as posted on bulletin boards.
-If it is necessary to visit a college on a QND school day, a student is granted no more than two (2) excused absences per year during their junior and senior year for this purpose.
+If it is necessary to visit a college on a QND school day, a student is granted no more than two (2) excused absences per year for this purpose.
 Although excused, these still count as absences on the attendance record.
 The following procedure is to be followed:

 - A. Students need to contact teachers and the attendance office prior to each college visit. - B. To maximize getting the most information possible, contact the college for an appointment. - C. Students are responsible for all work missed.
-College visits by seniors should be scheduled before April 15 or end of Easter vacation, whichever comes last.
+College visits by seniors should be scheduled prior to May 1st.